Conditional Generative Modeling for High-dimensional Marked Temporal Point Processes: Methodology

+where $\kappa_\sigma$ is a kernel function with a bandwidth $\sigma$.
+The complete model log-likelihood is estimated using KDE at each observed event given the corresponding history.

+Two main challenges exist when estimating $f(x|\bm{h})$ via KDE: ($i$) The density of events can vary from location to location and may also change significantly over the training iterations.
+Consequently, using a single bandwidth for estimation would either oversmooth the conditional PDF or introduce excessive noise in areas with sparse events. ($ii$) The support of the next event's time is $[0,+\infty)$, and the time interval for the next event to come can cluster in a small neighborhood near $0$, which will lead to a significant boundary bias.
+To this end, we adopt the self-tuned kernel \citep{cheng2022convergence, mall2013self} with boundary correction \citep{jones1993simple} by choosing the bandwidth adaptively when evaluating the density at different data points, and correcting the boundary bias by reflecting the data points against $0$ in the time domain.
+Figure~\ref{fig:example-of-kde} shows the benefits of using the self-tuned kernel with boundary correction for KDE.
+See more details in Appendix~\ref{app:non-param-learning}.

-Variational method is another widely-adopted approach for learning a wide spectrum of generative models.
-Examples of such models include variational autoencoders \cite{kingma2013auto, kingma2019introduction} and diffusion models \cite{ho2020denoising, kingma2021variational, sohl-dickstein2015deep}.
-In this paper, we follow the idea of conditional variational autoencoder (CVAE) \cite{sohn2015learning} and approximate the log conditional PDF using its evidence lower bound (ELBO):
+\paragraph{Variational learning} The popular variational method for learning generative models can also be adopted in our framework.
+Following the idea of conditional variational autoencoder (CVAE) \citep{sohn2015learning}, we approximate the log conditional PDF using its evidence lower bound (ELBO) (see derivation details in Appendix~\ref{app:variational-learning}):

-where $q$ is a variational approximation of the posterior distribution over the random noise given observed $i$-th event $x_i$ and its history $\boldsymbol{h}_{i-1}$.
-The first term on the right-hand side is the Kullback–Leibler (KL) divergence of the approximate posterior $q(\cdot|x_i, \boldsymbol{h}_{i-1})$ from the exact posterior $p_{\theta}(\cdot|\boldsymbol{h}_{i-1}))$.
-The second term is the log-likelihood of the latent data generating process.
+where $q$ is a variational approximation of the posterior distribution of noise $z$ given observed event $x$ and its history $\boldsymbol{h}$.
+The first term on the right is the Kullback–Leibler (KL) divergence of the approximate posterior $q(\cdot|x, \boldsymbol{h})$ from the exact posterior $p_{\theta}(\cdot|\boldsymbol{h})$.
+The second term is the log-likelihood of the latent data-generating process.